Honors Programs and Recognition

 Honors Transfer Program

-- A variety of courses that meet UC, CSU and private university transfer requirements
+- Diverse courses that meet UC, CSU, and private university transfer requirements

 - Interaction with highly motivated students